thucldnguyen/thucldnguyen-gatsby-blog/src/content/posts/2021-03-10-how-to-transition-from-manual-tester-to-automation-engineer.md

 First, let's retrospect before we dive deep into what to learn and how to make a successful transition.

-***What makes you - a Manual Tester - a value-add to your team?***
+### What makes you (a Manual Tester) a value-add to your team?

 Most of the time, you add value because you already know how to do Software Testing to ultimately ensure *Software Quality*.
 You've probably familiarized yourself with writing test cases for different testing types (component, integration, E2E, acceptances, usability, etc.), and applying different testing techniques (requirement breakdown, boundary analysis, exploratory testing, regression, etc.).

 Additionally, you also execute all those tests on the app in question manually on a regular basis, investigate the root cause of an error, report bugs and verify bug fixes.
 All these skills and experience are valuable and can be transferred to your new job as an Automation Engineer.
 So don’t be afraid that you’ll have to start from scratch.
 In fact, ***you are ahead of the game.***

-***Besides, the testing skills, what more do you have?***
+### Besides the testing skills, what more do you have?

-I bet you also possess the ***domain knowledge*** of the industry you're operating in such as banking, refinancing, energy, e-commerce, Salesforce, SAP, Oracle EBS, textile, supply chain inspection, etc. This is where you outshine a programmer who only has the tech stuff covered or someone has just recently joined the project.
+I bet you also possess the ***domain knowledge*** of the industry you're operating in such as banking, refinancing, energy, e-commerce, Salesforce, SAP, Oracle EBS, textile, supply chain inspection, etc. This is where you outshine a programmer who only has the tech stuff covered or someone who has just recently joined the project.
 Leverage your valuable domain expertise as a competitive advantage in a job interview.

 # Step #2 - Learn Automation-specific Skills

 Now that you understand your strengths, let's examine the areas of knowledge that you'll need to learn.
 I'm listing out some key areas of knowledge below.
 Of course, these points are by no means exhaustive.
 There are still a lot to learn if you want to advance to senior level.
 But they basically cover the foundation for an entry-level automation engineer.

-## UI Element Locator
+### UI Element Locator

 To automate an app, we'll need to understand how the app is built (JS/HTML, Java, WPF, UWP, [React](https://reactjs.org/), [Angular](https://angular.io/), [Vue](https://vuejs.org/), etc.) so that we can choose a reliable locator to identify the app's UI elements.
 The automation framework ([Selenium](https://www.selenium.dev/), [Cypress](https://www.cypress.io/), [Appium](https://appium.io/), [Playwright](https://playwright.dev/), etc.) will use these element locators to interact (click, enter, check, etc.) with the app when you kick off an automated run.
 A useful tool to craft and test element locators for you web app would be: [POM Builder (Chrome extension)](https://chrome.google.com/webstore/detail/pom-builder-%E2%80%93-auto-genera/akcejfbfkkjnghlfngighgncolfaghco).

-## Automation API
+### Automation API

 An automation interaction consists of two 2 main steps : \[1] Element matching: the automation tool retrieves an "element locator" and matches it with a run-time UI element (usually some waits are applied), \[2] Invoking an UI event on that newly found UI element.
 As an Automation Engineer, we'll need to get familiar with the API that the automation library provides.
 For each platform, we have different techniques thus different API to learn: